penrose/penrose/tutorial/tutorial-p3.md

 * Next Tutorial: Coming Up!

 ## Goal
-We've had a good time with Set Theory, now we will move on to visualizing :sparkles: **vectors** :sparkles: that you have mostly likely first encountered in your highschool physics or math.
+We've had a good time with Set Theory, now we will move on to visualizing :sparkles: **vectors** :sparkles: that you have mostly likely encountered in your highschool physics or math class.

 In particular, we are visualizing vector addtion.
 ![no dash addition](https://github.com/penrose/penrose/blob/docs-edit/assets/tutorial/part3/addtion_wg.png)